skip to content

 Office of the Public Advocate

 Under the Guardianship and Administration Act 1993 (SA), the Public Advocate has direct access to the Minister for Health, the Attorney-General and the Parliament.
-The Office of the Public Advocate has a responsibility to act to protect people with a mental incapacity from abuse, exploitation and neglect (including self-neglect), see contact details below.
+The Office of the Public Advocate has a responsibility to act to protect people with a mental incapacity from abuse, exploitation and neglect (including self-neglect).

-Under the Guardianship and Administration Act 1993 (SA) there are eight general functions of the Public Advocate [s 21(1)].
-These functions can be summarised under four headings:
+Under the Guardianship and Administration Act 1993 (SA) there are 8 general functions of the Public Advocate [s 21(1)].
+These functions can be summarised under the following 4 headings:

-The Public Advocate also has a role in dispute resolution in relation to advance care directives under the Advance Care Directives Act (SA) 2013.
+The Public Advocate also has a role in dispute resolution in relation to advance care directives under the Advance Care Directives Act 2013 (SA).

 Office of the Public Advocate